EAS-project-oy/eas-eu-compliance/readme.txt

 == Changelog ==

 = 1.5.0 =
-* Implemented support of Woo Gift Cards by WooCommerce.
+* Implemented support for Woo Gift Cards within WooCommerce, enhancing the plugins's capability for gift card handling.
-* Added feature for checkout page beeing reloaded after landed cost done, in case when stores theme do not properly displays payment methods.
+* Developed a feature ensuring the checkout page reloads after landed cost calculation, addressing compatibility issues with certain store themes that were not displaying payment methods correctly.
-* Fixed issue with url encode/decode of checkout data.
-Some plugins encoded checkout form data that was not properly handled.
+* Rectified the problem related to URL encoding/decoding of checkout data, resolving inconsistencies caused by plugins encoding checkout form data improperly.
+* Introduced an automated update feature for VAT (Value Added Tax) rates, enhancing the system's ability to dynamically manage tax rate changes.
+* Resolved an issue where Tax columns were duplicating on the Order admin view page, ensuring a streamlined and accurate view for administrators.
+* Conducted miscellaneous enhancements and bug fixes to improve the user experience and streamline functionalities within the EAS EU Compliance plugin.

 = 1.4.92 =
 * Validation of EU VAT ID for B2B sales added.
 Validation implemented in a separate popup window.